-- Remind them you are on social media and or review sites
+- Remind them of your your other social media platforms and review site pages

-- Encourage a review on Google Plus (formerly Google places) because it will show up in your Google search listings and create a great first impression for prospects looking for opinions.
+- Encourage a review on your Google Business Page, as it will show up when people search for your company on Google and create a great first impression for prospects.

-- Meetup – Is a great way to find local communities for auto repair shops.
+- Meetup: A great way to find local communities for auto repair shops.
 All of the meetups happen offline and locally, so get involved.

-- Local associations and citizen groups – help out
+- Contribute help to local associations and citizen groups

-- Schools, PTAs – show your support for your community
+- Offer help to local schools and PTAs and show support for your growing community

 Online communities can help drive business to your website.